XClose

 assert greet(**fixture) == answer

-Overwriting greetings_repo/greetings/test/test_greeter.py
+Overwriting greetings_repo/tests/test_greeter.py

 Now when we run pytest, we get a failure per element in our fixture and we know all that fails.